zchee/golang-wiki/GitHubCodeLayout.md

 # Setup the Workspace

 Let's assume we are starting from scratch.
-Initialize the two new repositories on Github, using the "Initialize this repository with a README" option so your repos can be cloned immediately.
+Initialize the two new repositories on GitHub, using the "Initialize this repository with a README" option so your repos can be cloned immediately.
 Then setup the project like this:

 ```sh
 cd ~/workspace # Standard location for Eclipse workspace